mworles/tradewin/README.md

-# tradewin
- Tool to find beneficial trades in fantasy football
+A tool to find beneficial trades in fantasy football.